Guzesqdro/AmongUs-EVO/README.md

-# 🧠 AmongUs-EVO — Educational Modding Framework for Among Us
+# 🧠 AmongUs-EVO — The BEST mod/hack for AmongUs

 > ⚠️ **Disclaimer:** This project is strictly for educational purposes.
 It is intended to teach reverse engineering, cross-platform development, and ethical modding practices.
 Do not use this software to disrupt public or private games.